What's possible with live wedding illustration?

 As I finish each portrait, I peg it up on the wall, making a pop-up gallery which both creates an attraction and protects the paintings from accidental loss or damage, as guests won’t have to carry them around all day.

 I won’t paint guests from life while they’re formally occupied eating / watching speeches etc. If you book me for a full day (and you don’t also want my live wedding day illustration), I will take photos of those waiting, and work from the photos until the next lull.

 How do the live wedding illustrations work on the day?

-I’ll have already consulted with you beforehand regarding what you want me to capture.
+I’ll have already consulted with you beforehand regarding what you want me to capture in my live wedding illustrations.
 I turn up between 30 and 45 minutes before things begin, set up my easel and materials, and also a more portable board-based drawing setup for sketching special moments from every angle.

 As the ceremony and other parts of the wedding proceed, I draw and paint quickly in the moment, to portray whatever is happening in the most interesting and attractive way possible.
 I’ll add snippets of speech on the drawings if that’s something you want, and often fill in more details and colour when things get quiet.

 As I finish each painting, I display it for guests to admire.
 By the end of the day there will be a lovely collection of artwork you’ll be able to take home and frame (or I can mount and frame it for you on the day – see below).

 Can you do both live illustration and live portraits on the day?